dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 Requests to "https://dart-packages.example.com" will now be authenticated using the secret token stored in the environment variable "MY_SECRET_TOKEN".
 ```

-This ensures that `dart pub` doesn’t actually
+This ensures that `dart pub` doesn't actually
 store the secret token in its configuration,
 instead it merely stores the fact that it
 should read the secret from the environment variable `$MY_SECRET_TOKEN`.